-The ACT Disability Reference Group (the Reference Group), formerly known as the ACT Disability Expert Panel, is an advisory group which will work to ensure the ACT Government is aware of the issues which affect people with disabilities in the ACT.
+The ACT Disability Reference Group (the Reference Group) is an advisory group which will work to ensure the ACT Government is aware of the issues which affect people with disabilities in the ACT.

 The Reference Group will also advise the ACT Government on ways in which the ACT can be a more inclusive community for people with disabilities.
 Members of the Reference Group will draw on their own experience and their broader engagement with people with disability, as their carers and service providers to provide that advice.

 The work of the Reference Group will be underpinned by the six policy areas of the National Disability Strategy 2010-2020 (the Strategy):